modding-guide

 Another big use case is a file we use constantly to search for references of assets in the game.
 This is the assets.xml.
 You could say this is the most important file (or at least a really important file) in the game for modders.
 It contains so much logic and game info.
 When modding, one of the things we do is actually manipulate this file by creating our own assets.xml and merge the two together.

-How to open the rda packages?
+How to open the rda files?

 To open the .rda files, we need a tool.
 This can be done in different ways.
 Choose one of the underneath tools and follow the steps described on the github page.